AFNI program: 3dGroupInCorr

 from 3dGroupInCorr as it computes, including elapsed times for

-each stage of the process.
+each stage of the process, including transmit time to AFNI.

 -suma = Talk to suma instead of afni, using surface-based i/o data.